fluidstate-preact

 A factory that creates a set of utilities for encapsulated state management.

-It returns a ReactiveSetup
+It returns a ReactiveSetup object with:

 Package Entry Points